CVLab-Uniss/ONE/README.md

 Upload the image to the **ONE** project folder on Google Drive:
 [Google Drive Folder](https://drive.google.com/drive/folders/1tlQE4pZ97qlIT6QgKOcm2Y70yzsFFmYG?usp=drive_link)

+#### NB: move as soon as possible the file to another directory since it is not synchronized with git and fetching updates from server could delete this file.

 ---

 ### **10. Import the Docker Image**